adrien-sk/Discord-Web-Soundboard-Legacy/README.md

-<h1 align="center"> Discord Web Soundboard </h1> <br>
+<h1 align="center"> Discord Web Soundboard </h1>

 ![Discord Web Soundboard](/doc/doc_header.png)

 ## Introduction
-Simply and quickly connect a Bot to your Discord server, and make him play sounds and music of your choice by using a Web-interface.
+Simply and quickly connect a Bot to your Discord server, and make him play sounds and musics of your choice by using a Web-interface.
 All your users will be able to play with sounds to emphasize funny discussion/gaming moments !

 ## Built with
-* [React.JS](https://reactjs.org/) : 16.13.1 : React.JS is used to provide a quick one page web application.
+* [React.JS](https://reactjs.org/) : 16.13.1 : React.JS is used to provide a quick one-page web-application.
-* [Node.JS](https://nodejs.org) : 13.13.0 : Node.JS provide the back-end functionnalities of the applications.
+* [Node.JS](https://nodejs.org) : 13.13.0 : Node.JS provide the back-end functionnalities of the application.
-* [Socket.IO](https://socket.io/) : 2.3.0 : Socket.IO allow us to easily and quickly share information between clients and our application functionnalities.
+* [Socket.IO](https://socket.io/) : 2.3.0 : Socket.IO allow us to easily and quickly share informations between clients and our application functionalities.
 * [Discord.JS](https://discord.js.org) : 12.2.0 : Discord.JS is used for having a Bot playing required sound directly in your Discord server.
 * [Express.JS](https://expressjs.com/) : 4.17.1 : Express.JS handles all our requests from the client
 * [Formidable](https://www.npmjs.com/package/formidable) : 1.2.2 : Formidable is used to allow users to upload their own sounds